Customer Service Definition

 When it took repeated calls to resolve their call, 9% of those customers expressed their intent to defect.
 However, an alarming 25% of customers said they intended to defect when the calls were unresolved.
 It is worth mentioning that 12% of calls go unresolved for the call center industry average.
 Conversely, 95% of customers will continue to do business with the organization when they experience FCR.

 Focusing on business needs versus customer needs can cause the fundamental customer relationship to be undermined.
 For example, the customer typically becomes irritated if the agent cross-sells before resolving the inquiry or problem.
 However, when a customer's call is resolved, the customer cross-selling acceptance rate increases by up to 20%.
+Put differently, when an agent resolves a call, they feel they have earned the right to cross-sell in many cases.

 The transactional Net Promoter Score (NPS) goes down by 18 points for each additional call to resolve an inquiry or problem.
-NPS is an alarming -10 when customers call is unresolved.
+NPS is an alarming -10 when a customer's call is unresolved.
 NPS was 40 when customers resolved their call in two calls.
 However, the transactional NPS is 64 when customers resolve their inquiry or problem in one call (FCR).
 Thus, FCR is a strong driver for higher transactional NPS.

 Customer Service Measurement